 Cleaning and prepping wood furniture doesn’t have to be hard when you follow these simple steps.
 Inspect, repair, clean, and block stains.
 Taking these steps will ensure you get the best results with your paint job.

-If you want to learn more about painting furniture, I’d like to invite you to join me in The Art Of Painting Furniture.
+If you want to learn more about painting furniture, I’d like to invite you to join me in The Art of Painting Furniture.
 It’s where I share my love of painting furniture with all who want to learn.

 Until the next project, happy painting!